goldsborough/li/README.rst

 .. code-block:: bash

-    $ li -k mit -a Your Name > LICENSE
+    $ li -k mit -a "Your Name" > LICENSE

-Estimated time: ~2 seconds.
+Estimated time: ~5 seconds.

 You can also pass a year with ``-y``, but I reckon you'll be happy with the default value being the current year.
 The best thing is: your input is cached under